georgecwan/rss2reddit/README.md

 ### Creating a .env file (local Python installation or Docker)

-- Create a file named ".env" in your local copy of the rss-to-subreddit folder
+- Create a file named ".env" in your local copy of the rss2reddit folder
     - You can do this by running `touch .env` in Terminal (Mac/Linux) or by creating a new file using Notepad on Windows
 - Enter `DISCORD_WEBHOOK_URL=` followed by the webhook URL you copied from Discord and save the file
 - Redo the steps from [starting the script](#step-2-start-the-script).
 When the script starts running, you should